 Socialization also means introduction to new experiences, new sounds, new textures, new sights.
 So traveling in the car, visits to the vet, seeing you wearing sunglasses (yes you wearing sunglasses) or wearing different hats or backpacks that they wouldn’t normally see, the list goes on, is incredibly important in the first 4 months.
 More specifically from week 8 to week 12.

-If you have more questions on socialization, please feel free to reach out.
+If you have more questions on socializing your dog, please feel free to reach out or contact me.